chocolatey/choco-quickstart-scripts/README.md

 ```

 > :scroll: **What does this script do?**
-> - Installs Chocolatey client (`chocolatey`), using a script from your raw repository
+> - Installs Chocolatey client (`chocolatey`), using a script from your raw "`choco-install`" repository
-> - Runs `ClientSetup.ps1`, which does the following:
+> - Runs the `ClientSetup.ps1` script from your raw "`choco-install`" repository, which does the following:
 >   - Licenses Chocolatey by installing the license package (`chocolatey-license`) created during QDE setup
 >   - Installs the Chocolatey Licensed Extension (`chocolatey.extension`) without context menus
 >   - Installs the Chocolatey Agent service (`chocolatey-agent`)
 >   - Configures ChocolateyInternal source
+>   - Disables access to the public Chocolatey Community Repository (CCR)
->   - Configures Self-Service mode and innstalls Chocolatey GUI (`chocolateygui`)
+>   - Configures Self-Service mode and installs Chocolatey GUI (`chocolateygui`)
->   - Configures Central Management check-in
+>   - Configures Central Management (CCM) check-in, and opts endpoints into CCM Deployments